joesb/helios360/content/handbook/why/set-up-for-success.md

 Throughout the *Handbook* we refer to a 'Chief Delivery Officer' rather than other similar labels such as Client Services Director, a Professional Services lead (more appropriate in product or software-as-a-service [SaaS] businesses), or the head of a Project Management Office (PMO).
 Whilst some of those titles might make specific sense in certain contexts they don't necessarily in others (a 'director', for instance, commonly implies a board-level role, but it's increasingly used for roles of slightly-more-senior managers of things).

-There's also roles and responsibilities that are closely connected, such as 'customer success' — many of these are dimensions of sales processes, but the customer's experience of the company should be differentiated by the stage they're at.
+There's also roles and responsibilities that are closely connected, as discussed above, such as 'customer success' — many of these are dimensions of sales processes, but the customer's experience of the company should be differentiated by the stage they're at.
 Moreover, all of it is part of what they're being delivered — the thinking about what they want and need (the sales stage), actually doing the thing for them (the delivery stage), and getting the most out of it or even planning what next (the success stage).

+Here, though, in the *Handbook* we will continue to use the label 'Chief Delivery Officer' primarily, and CDO as the contraction.
+Usually when the other terms slip in, it's to indicate a particular context or usage.

+Lastly, note also that despite the CDO covering lots of what might be called 'project management', we're opting to use the word 'delivery' rather than 'project' because we're using a *verb* rather than a *noun* — the Chief Delivery Officer is *doing* something, taking a thing from *here* to *there* and making sure it does that safely, rather than managing an unwieldy and unruly thing to bring it to order. *Active, rather than passive.*